MetaMask/SIPs/SIPS/sip-29.md

   expirationTime?: number;

-  // Market data for the asset pair. marketData?: {
+  // Market data for the asset pair.
+  // The values of the type string are expected to represent decimal numbers in a string. marketData?: {
-    marketCap: string,
+    marketCap: string;
-    totalVolume: string,
+    totalVolume: string;
-    circulatingSupply: string,
+    circulatingSupply: string;
-    allTimeHigh: string,
+    allTimeHigh: string;
-    allTimeLow: string,
+    allTimeLow: string;
     pricePercentChange: {
+      // The `all` value is a special interval that represents all available data.
+      all?: number;

       // The interval key MUST follow the ISO 8601 duration format.
-The `all`
-      // value is a special interval that represents all available data.
       [interval: string]: number;
-    }
+    };
   };
 };